 - Challenge the appraisal: If you believe the appraisal was inaccurate, you can challenge it.
 You’ll need to provide compelling evidence, such as recent sales of comparable homes that were not included in the original appraisal.

 Handling these situations tactfully can keep your home purchase on track while ensuring you get a fair deal.
-Remember, every real estate transaction is unique, and navigating these challenges may require professional guidance from a real estate attorney or a buyer’s agent.
+Remember, every real estate transaction is unique, and dealing with these challenges may require professional guidance from a real estate attorney or a buyer’s agent.

 Investing in a home inspection is a prudent step in the homebuying process.
 A comprehensive inspection can reveal potential problems or necessary repairs that may not be immediately apparent.
 This is especially critical when buying a FSBO property, as there might not be a real estate agent involved to facilitate this step.